home-banner-plantbasedgut.jpg

 Plant-Based Diets and Gut Health

-The gut microbiota consists of microorganisms that live in your digestive system, mainly found in the colon.
-Most of these microorganisms are not harmful and, in fact, are essential and even beneficial to our health.
-Nevertheless, these microorganisms are highly susceptible to our diet, and eating a diet rich in fibre from fruits, vegetables, whole grains and legumes is necessary to ensure a healthy gut and a happy microbiota.
+The gut microbiota consists of microorganisms living in your digestive system, mainly in the colon.
+Most of these microorganisms are not harmful and, in fact, are beneficial to our health.
+These microorganisms are highly impacted by our diet.
+Eating a diet rich in fibre from fruits, vegetables, whole grains, and legumes is necessary to ensure a healthy gut and a happy microbiota.

 How does our diet impact our gut microbiota?

-A strong and healthy gut microbiota is important for digestive health, immunity against harmful pathogens and can even have an impact on your mood!¹ So how can a plant-based diet help you maintain a healthy gut?
+A strong and healthy gut microbiota is important for digestive health, immunity against harmful pathogens and can even impact your mood!¹ So, how can a plant-based diet help you maintain a healthy gut?
 Well, the beneficial bacteria in your gut microbiota ferment fibre to feed themselves.
 These ‘good’ microorganisms take up space and resources in your gut, making it hard for disease-causing (pathogenic) bacteria to survive.
-This means a fibre-rich diet filled with fruits, vegetables, whole grains and legumes can be very beneficial for your microbiota.
+This means a fibre-rich diet filled with fruits, vegetables, whole grains, and legumes can be very beneficial for your microbiota.

 4 ways a plant-based diet can improve your gut health: